eggjs-community/egg-bizerror/README.md

 module.exports = {
   'USER_NOT_EXIST': {
     status: 400,
+    code: '400' // override code value
     message: 'can`t find user info',
-    errorPageUrl: '', // app will redirect this url when accepts is html },
+    errorPageUrl: '', // app will redirect this url when accepts is html
+    addtion1: 'a', // any, will return to browser
+  },
   'NOT_FOUND': {
     errorPageUrl: (ctx, error) => {